-NORD supports policies that reduce patient out-of-pocket expenses to enable better access to the therapies rare disease patients need.
+NORD supports policies that reduce patient out-of-pocket expenses to enable better access to the therapies rare disease patients need

 Innovative new treatments and scientific advancements are allowing many patients with rare diseases to live longer, healthier lives.
 Unfortunately, the cost of these medicines and other treatments can be prohibitive.
 NORD recognizes that the high cost of drugs has a direct impact on patient access and advocates for policies to lower patient out-of-pocket expenses and maximize access to needed therapies.

-Trends in Out-of-Pocket Spending and Regulation
+Trends in Out-of-Pocket Spending and Laws

-In recent years, there has been a push in state legislatures to assist patients with increasingly high prescription drug out-of-pocket costs, and states have explored different types of legislation with varying impacts on patients’ out-of-pocket spending.
-It is important to note that state lawmakers do not have authority over all forms of health insurance.
-Additionally, in August 2022, President Biden signed into law the Inflation Reduction Act, which will limit the out-of-pocket prescription drug costs for Medicare Part D beneficiaries to $2000 annually, but that will not begin until 2025 and is only applicable to Medicare beneficiaries who participate in the Part D program.5
+In recent years, Congress and state legislatures have been exploring different ways to assist patients with increasingly high prescription drug costs with varying and to-be-determined impacts on a patientโs out-of-pocket spending.
+For example, in August 2022, President Biden signed into law the Inflation Reduction Act, which will limit the out-of-pocket prescription drug costs for Medicare Part D beneficiaries to $2,000 annually.
+However, that benefit will not begin until 2025 and is only applicable to Medicare beneficiaries who participate in the Part D program.4 Additionally, as of November 2023, eight states have established Prescription Drug Affordability Boards (PDABs) to try to address prescription drug costs but the impact on patient out-of-pocket costs in those states has yet to be determined as these PDABs are still being implemented.5

-For the purposes of this report, the analysis of out-of-pocket cost protections focuses solely on state-regulated health insurance plans.
+It is important to note that state lawmakers do not have authority over all forms of health insurance but, for the purposes of this report, the analysis of out-of-pocket cost protections focuses solely on state-regulated health insurance plans.

 Grading Methodology